IPad 2: Software

-In late March 2011, the iPad 2 was released alongside iOS 4.3, which primarily introduced Airplay Mirroring and Home Sharing among other features.
-On October 12, 2011, upon the release of the iPhone 4s, the iPad was upgradable to the iOS 5 firmware update which brought over 200 new user features to iOS compatible devices including Notification Center, iMessage, Reminders, and an updated notifications system, using a new "banner" style instead of the previously used pop-up "alert" style.

-The iPad 2 comes with several applications by default, including Safari, Mail, Photos, Video, Music, iTunes Store, Maps, Notes, Calendar, Photo Booth, and Contacts.
-The App Store is also available as a default application, it enables users to download from a database of 800,000 applications, the price of these applications is set by the developers.
+The iPad 2 initially shipped with iOS 4.3.
+The iPad 2 comes with several applications by default, including Safari, Mail, Photos, Videos, Music, iTunes Store, Maps, Notes, Calendar, Photo Booth, and Contacts.
+The App Store, a digital app distribution for iOS, allows users to download more applications, such as those created using the iOS SDK, or more Apple applications such as GarageBand, iMovie, and the iWork apps (Pages, Keynote, and Numbers).
 Like all iOS devices, the iPad 2 can sync music, videos, apps and photos with a Mac or PC using iTunes, although when using iOS 5 and later, the user does not have to connect the iPad to the computer. iCloud also allows users to backup and sync their data with other compatible iOS devices via the internet.
 Game Center is available as a native social gaming platform on iOS, games downloaded via the App Store that have this feature enabled are able to integrate their achievement points, high-scores and bonus system across all iOS devices into a single accumulative points and social platform.
 Although the tablet is not designed to make phone calls over a cellular network, a user can use a wired headset or the built-in speaker and microphone and place phone calls over Wi-Fi or cellular using a VoIP application.

-The iPad 2 also adds the ability to run GarageBand, iMovie, and the iWork apps Pages, Keynote, and Numbers.
-These applications do not come with the iPad but are instead official applications from Apple sold within the App Store.
-On March 7, 2012, after the unveiling of the third generation iPad, the firmware of the iPad 2 was upgradable to iOS 5.1.
-Scott Rohde, a senior Sony executive described the iPad as "a game console disguised as a device that can be appropriated in the business workplace."
+On October 12, 2011, upon the release of the iPhone 4s, the iPad 2 was upgradable to the iOS 5, which brought over 200 new user features to iOS compatible devices including Notification Center, iMessage, Reminders, and an updated notifications system, using a new "banner" style instead of the previously used pop-up "alert" style.